leandrosardi/blackops/README.md

 ## 10. Migrations

-The `migrations.rb` script connect to the database into a node and executes a series of SQL files.
+The `migrations.rb` script connects to the database into a node and executes a series of SQL files.

 ```
 ruby migrations.rb --node=prod1